lbuk/portfolio-website/_portfolio/DataSubdivisionBuildings.markdown

 Data on the subdivision of buildings is scarce.
 Building subdivision - including the horizontal stratification of property by floor - is highly volumetric, making the creation and mapping of this data a challenge for planners and designers.

 A solution to this problem is to record three-dimensional (3D) subdivision by floor using a simple and intuitive set of numbers.
 Each number from left to right represents the ordering of the floors.
 The encoding of the numbers illustrates whether subdivision has occurred on a floor or alternatively the number of homes added or subtracted as a result of subdivision.
-The set of numbers can then be added to urban datasets as variables.
+The set of numbers can then be added to urban datasets as part of variables.

 Binary vectors illustrate whether subdivision has occurred on a floor (Figure 1).
 Non-binary vectors can be used to show how many homes have been added or subtracted on a floor as a result of subdivision (Figure 2).

 This new technique could be utilised by planners and designers to provide a better picture of building subdivision and housing density in cities.
+It is inspired by the work of Steadman, Martin and March.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/numbers_subdivision.png" alt="" title=""/>